SCALEit-eG/scaleit-interfaces-specification/AssetManagement/README.md

 Response codes:
 - 201 Created: data type successfully created
-- 400 Bad Request: data given invalid
+- 400 Bad Request: data given invalid or asset has the wrong kind
+- 404 Not Found: asset not found for the ID
 - 409 Conflict: data type with the same ID already exists

 ### GET /datatypes/{dtype}